glondu/belenios/doc/instructions-en.md

 In order to check that the HTML/Javascript codes used by voters, decryption trustees, and credential authorities are not modified by a corrupted server, the auditor needs to find out the "right" code for each of these programs.
-She will then make sure the server delivers these files uncorrupted.
+They will then make sure the server delivers these files uncorrupted.
 First, a template must be
 prepared: we just copy it from the Belenios sources: